Citizens start Centerton mayor recall petition

 Good mentioned allegations of miscommunication between city council members and the mayor.
 She also said there’s no supervision of department head positions.

-Mayor Edwards said he did everything that needed to be done when he found about about both separate incidents.
+Mayor Edwards said he did everything that needed to be done when he found out about both separate incidents.
 He said changes have been made to make sure those situations don’t happen again.

 “We are a growing city.
 It’s unfortunate that this is happening, but we put some things in place to keep this from happening,” said Edwards.